StarRocks/starrocks/docs/en/administration/BE_configuration.md

 #### compact_threads

 - **Default:** 4
 - **Description:** The maximum number of threads used for concurrent compaction tasks.
-This configuration is changed to dynamic from v3.1.7 and v3.2.2.
+This configuration is changed to dynamic from v3.1.7 and v3.2.2 onwards.
 - **Introduced in:** v3.0.0

 #### update_compaction_ratio_threshold